UDL-TF/DodgeballAirblastImprover/README.md

 The plugin:

 - Includes `tf2attributes` and `tfdb`.
-- On plugin start, resets internal state and hooks the `player_spawn` event.
+- On plugin start, hooks the `player_spawn` event and immediately applies attributes to any already connected clients.
-- When a player spawns, and on map load for already connected players, it:
+- When a player spawns (or on plugin load for existing players), it:
   - Checks that TF2Dodgeball is available and enabled.
   - Checks that `tf2attributes` is available and ready.
   - If the client is a Pyro, finds their primary weapon and, if it is a flamethrower, applies: